Muhammad-Hussain456/OOP/01_intro_oop.md

 # 🔹 The 4 Pillars of OOP

 ## 1️⃣ Encapsulation

-Used for data hiding.
+ Used for Bundling, Data Hiding and Controlled Access
-Bundling data and protecting it.
-Encapsulation = Bundling data + methods + controlling access

 **Note:** Basic encapsulation (bundling) is automatically used whenever we create a class and object because a class groups data and methods together.
 However, for **true encapsulation** (data hiding + controlled access), we need additional programming constructs.